packetgeek/hypriot-bitlbee/README.md

 # hypriot-bitlbee

-Short version:
+##Short version:

 Docker container for Bitlbee 3.4.1 + all available non-purple plugins, running on a Raspberry Pi 2 with the Hypriot Linux OS

 Adapted from: https://github.com/sprsquish/dockerfiles/blob/master/bitlbee/Dockerfile

-Longer version:
+##Longer version:

 The attached Dockerfile will build the following in a Docker container:

-- Bitlbee core with OTR and libssl enabled (gnutls is not available as a package on Hypriot)
+- Bitlbee 3.4.1 (from source) with OTR and libssl enabled (gnutls is not available as a package on Hypriot)
 - The Steam plugin
 - The Facebook MQTT plugin
 - The Omegle plugin
 - The Torchat plugin
 - The Discord plugin (also builds the libwebsockets dependency from source)

-Why:
+As a bonus, the Dockerfile contains a means (commented out) to import your user.xml file, if you're migrating from another instance of Bitlbee 3.4.1.

+##Why:

 This was part of my effort to teach myself to work with Docker, as well as getting the various non-purple plugins to work.
 I later expanded on this effort by: